 6. The program must be at least sixty-four (64) semester hours (including the senior project) in length, of which thirty-two (32) semester hours must be at the 300 level or above

 The proposal must be submitted to the Associate Dean of Arts & Sciences for approval prior to March 1 of the sophomore year.
 The Associate Dean then submits the proposal to the Academic Affairs Committee for final approval.
 An Amendment Form must be submitted to approve any changes from the original proposal.

 Students who declare a minor must fulfill satisfactorily the requirements of that minor as specified by the department or program, and must achieve a minimum academic average of a 2.00 ('C') for all courses taken to fulfill the minor.
 Minors normally involve twenty-four (24) to thirty-two (32) semester hours of study.
 As with majors, minors are noted on a student's official academic transcript, but not on the diploma.

 Disciplinary minors are offered in conjunction with most of the majors in Arts and Sciences, plus communication, dance, German, Russian, teacher certification, and writing.
 Disciplinary minors are not offered in biochemistry/molecular biology, critical media and cultural studies, elementary education, international relations, or marine biology.

 Interdisciplinary minors involve courses from more than one discipline or major.
-Interdisciplinary minors are offered in African/African-American studies, archaeology, Australian studies, classical studies, film studies, Jewish studies, sustainable development and the environment, and women's studies.
+Interdisciplinary minors are offered in African/African-American studies, archaeology, Australian studies, classical studies, film studies, global health, Jewish studies, Middle Eastern and North African studies, neuroscience, sustainable development and the environment, women's studies, and writing.

 A student may declare more than one minor but may not have a minor and major in the same discipline.
 Some interdisciplinary minors may require different course sequences for students from different majors.